 His book takes place in multiple contexts: the glory days of baseball, the post-strike depression and, as the title suggests, its afterlife.
+This is long before the days of advanced pitching machine technology, when players had to actually throw the ball during bp.
 You are re-connected in captivating prose with one man’s love for the sport.
 What we discover in Wax Pack is not only the author’s attempt to get to know each of the players in his mystical pack of cards but also his discovery a bit about himself in the process, which is what I suppose writing a cross-country memoir is supposed to be about.
 He’s not afraid to ask players tough questions about their careers and uncover any longing they still have for the sport.

 “It’s your dream, and then it’s gone, it’s like, okay, I woke up, and I don’t get to go back to sleep and dream again,” Don Carman told him.
 “I think the hardest thing for any player is to say no more,” confided Lee Mazzilli.